How Much Is A Tennessee Employment Case Worth?

-Many employment law statutes include a fee-shifting provision, which provides the prevailing party with his or her attorney’s fees and expenses.
+Many employment law statutes contain a fee-shifting provision, which provides the prevailing party with his or her attorney’s fees and expenses.
 This means that if your attorney takes your case to trial and wins, the company would have to pay your attorney’s fees and expenses (an amount well into six figures).
-This adds to the company’s potential exposure and sometimes translates into increased leverage in settlement negotiations.
+This adds to the company’s potential exposure and can increase leverage in settlement negotiations.

 To get a complete picture of what your case could be worth, be sure to review Part II here.Contact an Employment Lawyer Serving Nashville Today